Jocotepec: History

-Perhaps as early as 100 BC, nomadic bands of Indians passed through the Lake Chapala Valley.
+Perhaps as early as 100 BC, nomadic bands of people passed through the Lake Chapala Valley.
 Some moved on, others settled on the shore.
-Jocotepec, once Xuxutepeque, a small fishing village at the western end of the Lake, became a permanent home for the Nahua Indians in 1361.
+Jocotepec, once Xuxutepeque, a small fishing village at the western end of the Lake, became a permanent home for the Nahua people in 1361.
 They built a temple to their god, Iztlacateotl, and practiced human sacrifice.
 The village became a trading and ceremonial site for the surrounding mountain area.

 "Xuxutepeque was the name given Jocotepec by its first Nahua settlers.
 (The last of the nomadic bands to settle in this area were the Purépecha.)
 It became a permanent home for the Nahuas in 1361.
 Xuxutepeque later became "Xilotepec", meaning "Hill of ear of Corn".
 Finally, with the arrival of the Spaniards, led by Jacob Tepec, the settlement's name became "Jocotepec" and was interpreted as meaning "Hill of Guavas".
 (Guavas are a small bitter-sweet tasting fruit.)
 The meaning of Jocotepec is thus derived: Xoco-tepe-K, meaning Xoco (fruit); Tepetl (hill); and K (place)."

 In 1520, Captain Alonzo de Avalos was given this area as an encomienda (land grant).
-Chief Xitomatl, who then governed the area between Chapala, Jalisco and Jocotepec, submitted his territory to Spanish rule without a battle.
+Chief Xitomatl, who then governed the area between Chapala and Jocotepec, submitted his territory to Spanish rule without a battle.
 In 1529, Jocotepec was formally founded, according to a title of property issued by Hernán Cortés, a copy of which can be found today in Jocotepec records.

 Franciscan fathers then proceeded with conversion of the natives.
-Old Indian temples were destroyed and Catholic church foundations laid in their ruins.
-At that time, Jocotepec acquired its two religious protectors - Nuestro Senor del Monte and Nuestro Senor del Guaje.
+Indigenous people's temples were destroyed and Catholic church foundations laid in their ruins.
+At that time, Jocotepec acquired its two religious protectors - Nuestro Señor del Monte and Nuestro Señor del Guaje.